Natalie's Health

 • Instead of cinnamon and nutmeg, you can use a pumpkin pie spice mix.

 • What kind of apples are the best?
-I like to use sweet apples, like Gala or Fuji but you're welcome to use sour apples, like Granny Smith.
+I like to use sweet apples, like Gala or Fuji but you can use sour apples too, like Granny Smith.
 In that case you may need to add more sweetener.

-• If you like more freshness inside pancakes use crunchy apples, because they cook slower and will remain firm while cooking.
-Soft apples will cook faster and will become more mushy inside the pancakes.
+• If you like more freshness inside pancakes then use crunchy apples.
+They will cook slower and remain firm while cooking.
+Soft apples will cook faster and become mushy inside the pancakes.

 • You can use chopped apples or grated apples, depending on preferences.
 Chopped apples will give lovely freshness inside the pancakes, while grated will provide more moisture and you may need to cook pancakes longer.